Acorns vs Betterment for First-Time Investors 2026: Which Robo-Advisor Actually Delivers?

 If you're still keeping your savings in a checking account earning 0.01% APY, you're essentially paying the bank to hold your money.
 Stop that.
 Now you're looking at the two most-hyped entry-level robo-advisors on the market — Acorns and Betterment — and honestly, the choice matters more than most "beginner investing" guides will admit.

 Both promise to make investing "effortless."
 Both have slick apps and millions of users.
 Both will charge you something for the privilege.
-Here's the deal though — after a decade watching fintech products launch, pivot, and quietly die, I've learned that the marketing around these tools almost never tells the full story.
-So let's look at the actual numbers, the actual features, and make an actual decision.
+But here's the thing — after a decade watching fintech products launch, pivot, and quietly die, I've learned that the marketing around these tools almost never tells the full story.
+So let's look at the actual numbers, the actual features, and make a real decision.

 This comparison is built for first-time investors with somewhere between $0 and $50,000 to start with, who don't want to become professional traders but do want their money working harder than a savings account.